appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 For a production-ready setup, it is recommended to configure an external PostgreSQL instance.
 The recommended version is PostgreSQL `12.x`.

-To use a external PostgreSQL database, you follow the steps below:
+To use a external PostgreSQL database, you can follow the steps below:

 - Create a secret for the PostgreSQL password.
-You can choose the secret name and key.
-But it's recommended to use `releaseName-postgresql-connection` containing a `password` key.
+While you can choose your own secret name and key, it is recommended to use the format `${releaseName}-postgresql-connection` with the key `password`.

 ```bash
 kubectl create secret generic appcircle-server-postgresql-connection \